signaldust/bunny-jit/README.md

 In the case where one operation post-dominates the other, this would seem to result in PRE, but I don't know; it's really just a special case.

+Sometimes it happens that further folding can make an instruction redundant on one path, but not the other.
+To deal with this, we do a further pass to move such instructions down the path where they are useful.
+This basically the reverse of loop-invariant code-motion, where we move values out of loops when they are only needed after the loop exits.

 This is really all we currently do, but because we only worry about graph theory rather than variables, we get a fairly powerful set of optimisations essentially for free (well, some CPU is spent, but this isn't a stage0 JIT).